Make Your Next Trip Extraordinary

 Don’t miss

 For a feeling of how life was not so long ago in the Emirates—before oil brought in all that money—spend a night or two out in the desert.
-Justin can arrange for a private tented camp and a traditional performance, or (if you can’t live without air-conditioning) there are several desert resorts that have a more authentic feel than the rest.
-You can take camel and horse rides by day, learning about the plants and wildlife that grow in the desert.
-The deserts of Abu Dhabi are only about two hours from Dubai but far prettier, with much larger dunes and orange-hued sand.
+Justin can arrange for a private tented camp and a traditional performance, or (if you can’t live without air-conditioning) he can point you to the desert resorts that have a more authentic feel.
+You can ride horseback or by camel and learn about desert plants and wildlife.
+You may even want to consider visiting the desert in Abu Dhabi—it’s only about two hours from Dubai but far prettier, with much larger dunes and orange-hued sand.

 Cheap thrill